SafeMoon Review: Ponzi Scheme or Legitimate Project?

 SafeMoon is one of the newest and fastest-growing altcoins, even in the crazy cryptocurrency market that’s seen a good number of tokens increase in value by thousands or even tens of thousands of percent in 2021.

-Launched on March 8, 2021 it is a BEP20 token that exists on the Binance Smart Chain.
-It’s also quite unusual in a world of cryptocurrencies that are trying to reduce transaction fees to promote trading because it actually taxes sellers, thus penalizing users for trading the token.
+Launched on March 8, 2021, it is a BEP20 token that exists on the Binance Smart Chain.
+It’s also quite unusual in a world of cryptocurrencies trying to reduce transaction fees to promote trading because it actually taxes sellers, thus penalizing users for trading the token.

-The development team hopes this type of approach will help cryptocurrencies move away from the wild west perception they currently have.
+The development team hopes this approach will help cryptocurrencies move away from the wild west perception they currently have.
 As it says on the SafeMoon Facebook page:

 Remember that cryptocurrencies are inherently risky investments, even the oldest and most stable.
 New projects like this can create new fortunes almost overnight, but they can just as easily crash and burn.
-Make sure you never invest more than you are able to lose, and be sure to do your research and due diligence before making any investment.
+So make sure you never invest more than you are able to lose and be sure to do your research and due diligence before making any investment.